pixlsus/website/src/blog/posts/2016-12-01 Welcome Digital Painters/index.md

 Due to this, both [Americo Gobbo][] and [Elle Stone][] reached out to us to see if we could create a new category in the community about Digital Painting with a focus on promoting serious discussion around techniques, processes, and associated tools.

-Both of them have been working hard on advancing the capabilities and quality of various Free Software tools for years now, and they bring with them the interest of many other painters who want to help accelerate the growth and adoption of Free Software projects for painting (and more).
+Both of them have been working hard on advancing the capabilities and quality of various Free Software tools for years now.
+Americo brings with him the interest of other painters who want to help accelerate the growth and adoption of Free Software projects for painting (and more) in a high-quality and professional capacity.
 A little background about them:

 **[Americo Gobbo][]** studied Fine Arts in Bologna, Italy.
 Today he lives and works in Brazil, where he continues to develop studies and create experimentation with painting and drawing mainly within the digital medium in which he tries to replicate the traditional effects and techniques from the real world to the virtual.

 **[Elle Stone][]** is an amateur photographer with a long-standing interest in the history of photography and print making, and in combining painting and photography.
 She's been contributing to GIMP development since 2012, mostly in the areas of color management and proper color mixing and blending.

 [Americo Gobbo]: http://americogobbo.com.br
 [Elle Stone]: http://ninedegreesbelow.com/